Invito101/iiitb-compass/README.md

    - Check the daily mess menu.
    - Rate meals and view peer ratings for food quality and variety.

+5. **Unique Profiles for students via Github login**
+   - Each user has a unique profile and contact field
+   - Makes it easier to find contacts for cabsharing and lost&found

 ## Pages

 - **`/auth`**: Authentication page allowing users to log in via GitHub.
 Upon successful login, users are redirected to the dashboard.